Surfaces containing two circles through each point: Introduction

-The usual method of solving such equations is \emph{factorization} --- recall the classical parametrization of Pythagorean triples and Kummer's approach to the Fermat Last Theorem \cite{Postnikov}.
+Usually equations like~\eqref{eq-pythagorean-n} are solved using \emph{factorization} --- recall parametrization of Pythagorean triples and Euler's approach to the Fermat Last Theorem \cite{Postnikov}.
 Pythagorean $3$- and $4$-tuples of real polynomials were described in \cite[Theorem~2.2]{Dietz-etal} using that $\mathbb{C}[u,v]$ is a unique factorization domain (UFD).
-A similar result holds for $6$-tuples of polynomials in one variable (see Corollary~\ref{conj-1-var} below, cf.~\cite[Theorem~7.2]{Kocik-07}) because $\mathbb{H}[u]$ is still a UFD in a sense \cite[Theorem~1 in Chapter~2]{Ore}, cf. \cite{Gelfand-etal-05, Motzkin-etal}, \cite[\S3.5]{Gentili-etal-13}.
-Next, $6$-tuples of degree $2$ polynomials in $2$ variables are described in a recent work by Koll\'ar \cite[Theorem~8]{Kollar-16}.
+A similar result holds for $6$-tuples of polynomials in one variable (see Corollary~\ref{conj-1-var}, cf.~\cite[Theorem~7.2]{Kocik-07}) because $\mathbb{H}[u]$ is still a UFD in a sense \cite[Theorem~1 in Chapter~2]{Ore}, cf. \cite{Gelfand-etal-05, Motzkin-etal,Gohberg-etal-82,Smertnig-16}, \cite[\S3.5]{Gentili-etal-13}.
+Next, $6$-tuples of degree $2$ polynomials in $2$ variables were described recently by Koll\'ar \cite[Theorems~3--8]{Kollar-16}; cf.~Remark~\ref{rem-Kollar}.
 He used algebraic geometry of the Veronese surface; this seems also achievable by factorization; cf. Problem~\ref{pr-deg2}.
 Factorization is helpless in degree $4$ because $\mathbb{H}[u,v]$ is \emph{not} a UFD, with a degree $4$ counterexample; see Example~\ref{ex-Beauregard} \cite{Beauregard-93}.
-This cannot be repaired by a divisor theory because of no nice multiplication of ideals in noncommutative setup.
+This cannot be repaired by a divisor theory because of no adequate multiplication of ideals in noncommutative setup.

 Another method to describe the solution set is to give \emph{transformations} producing all solutions from a few initial ones recursively.
 For integral Pythagorean $n$-tuples, $n\le 9$, this was done in \cite{Cass-90}.
 But this does not give a parametrization of the solution set and is not easily generalized to polynomials.